albertoaflores/albertoaflores.github.io/_posts/2019/2019-12-02-lessons-learned-using-togglz.markdown

 title: Lessons Learned using Togglz
 date: '2019-12-02 17:35:00 -05:00'
 author: alberto
-categories: development
+categories: Development
 tags:
-- Togglz
+- togglz
-- Spring-Boot
+- spring-Boot
-- Spring
+- spring
 ---

 Feature Toggles (a.k.a.
 Feature Flags) are a common way to test new features in a production environment.
 I started to experiment with <a href="https://www.togglz.org/documentation/spring-boot-starter.html" target="_blank">Togglz</a> as a OSS library to implement what I needed.
 For the purpose of my description, I used Spring Boot as it makes apps development simpler.
 Here are my findings: